About The Quadrilateral And Why I’m Taking The Newsletter Plunge

 Q: How do I pay?

 GS: Substack makes it incredibly easy and safe to pay.
 I recommend doing it on a mobile device for safety and simplicity.
 Monthly subscribers get notified each time they are charged.
+I do recommend signing up via mobile phone as it just seems to work better.

 Q: What happens after late July when The Open is played?